Armored Heart: L'Odeur de l'Amour

 Mischief smiled at them both.
 “Oh, yes.
 Yes, she is.
 She is… thriving, despite all that has happened to her.”

 “You assumed the worst,” Mischief offered.
 “And… I understand.
 But you needn’t have.
-As I said, she is thriving.”
+She is, as I said, well.”

 “But where is she?”
 Batal asked again.
 It was closer to a demand this time, and Mischief couldn’t blame them.